pshegde123/Monsters-Rolodex/README.md

 # Monsters Rolodex

 ![Image](./monsters_rolodex.png)

-#### React Js based app to search monsters from a list of monsters.
+#### This is a [Zero To Mastery](https://zerotomastery.io/) course project .
+React Js based app to search monsters from a list of monsters.
 #### Click [here](https://pshegde123.github.io/Monsters-Rolodex/) for live version.